 -

-Significant differences in diopters between the two eyes
+Large differences in diopters between the two eyes

 -

-Refractive errors not corrected in time
+Uncorrected refractive errors in time

 The role of the brain and brain plasticity in vision formation